f5devcentral/f5-big-iq-lab/docs/class5/module11/lab1.rst

 1. Login or federate to the GCP console.
 Click the Navigation menu in the top left corner > select **IAM & Admin** > **Service Accounts** > click **CREATE SERVICE ACCOUNT**.

-Enter a service account name (friendly display name), an optional description, select a role you wish to grant to the service account, and then click **CREATE**.
+Enter a service account name (friendly display name), an optional description and then click **CREATE**.

 .. image:: pictures/lab-1-1.png
   :scale: 60%